 Discussion Objective and Assessments: The discussion portion of this course serves as a forum for students to obtain foundational information regarding the class project.
-As a class, we will discuss relevant book chapters, techniques, and research articles pertaining to our investigation of rhizosphere communities.
-To keep students on track, there will be two quizzes, a midterm exam, and a final examination.
+As a class, we will discuss relevant book chapters, techniques, and research articles pertaining to our investigation of rhizosphere, soil, and/or water communities.
+Assessments will include three quizzes, 6-8 paper summaries, leading a paper discussion, and a final research paper.

-Laboratory Objective and Assessments: You will be working as a team to characterize the rhizosphere community of a select location, in our case the CSUS Arboretum.
+Laboratory Objective and Assessments: You will be working as a team to characterize the bacterial community of a select location on the Sacramento State campus or American River.
 A schedule of experiments can be found on SacCT.
 This will serve as a more detailed guide for your investigations.
 Some of the experiments will take shorter or longer, depending on how prepared/organized you are to start the lab experiments for that day.
 Please be flexible and prepared for the day's activities.

-As this is a true research project, all students will keep a laboratory notebook.
-Students are responsible for taking pictures of relevant Petri plates, slides, etc. There were be several notebook checks throughout the semester.
-A guide on how to keep a lab notebook will be posted on SacCT.
+As this is a true research project, all students will keep an Electronic Laboratory Notebook (ELN).
+Students are responsible for taking pictures of relevant Petri plates, slides, etc. There will be several notebook checks throughout the semester.
+A guide on how to keep an ELN, formatting guidelines, etc. will be available on SacCT.